Amir-Voloshin/DynamicEarlyExit/README.md

 ```

 Tips:
-- You may change `--model` to any HuggingFace model but in order to observe speedup with self-speculative decoding, use a model trained using the LayerSkip recipe, such as those we have [open sourced on HuggingFace](https://huggingface.co/collections/facebook/layerskip-666b25c50c8ae90e1965727a).
+- You may change `--model` to any HuggingFace model
 - By default we enable sampling.
 You may change the sampling behaviour using the `--sample`, `--temperature`, `--top_p`, and `--top_k` arguments.
 - You may run `python generate.py --help` for details on different command-line arguments.